Here you can see the underlying information regarding deals that have been supported by CapitalStackers so far.

 Each dot represents the return secured in the Primary Market after bidding for a participation at the relative LTV ratio.
 This is an IRR (Internal Rate of Return) calculation which takes into account the compounding of interest.
 Senior and low LTV junior loans will typically be single digit, whilst higher LTV junior loans are double digit in the mid to high teens.
 Our highest return to date for a ‘standard’ investment was 23% for a 76.5% LTV participation.
 Nice business if you can get it, but at the time we were the only show in town capable of completing the deal and drawing down within two weeks.

 These statistics do not include the Secondary Market, where it is possible for existing lenders to generate higher returns by selling loan parts at a premium on deals where the risk profile has improved.
+Conversely, loans can be sold at a discount where the risk has deteriorated.

 If you want to know more about how we report these statistics, just call us on the number below.